 Al Jolson Home Page|His Works|Studio Recording|May Recordings

-What bloomed in May for Al Jolson was mostly on the Decca label.
+What bloomed in May for Al Jolson were over a score of tracks, mostly on the Decca label.
 A few Columbias and Brunswicks fill out the collection of this month's Jolson classic recordings.

 The Columbia Recordings